 SSL/TLS inspection enables the prevention of malware transmitted through encrypted connections.

-You can enforce policy-driven connections and decryption for inbound and outbound SSL/TLS traffic based on the traffic and risk level.
+You can enforce policy-driven connections and decryption for SSL/TLS traffic based on the traffic and risk level.

 SSL/TLS inspection rules don't affect the decryption of traffic handled by the web proxy.
 You specify the method of web filtering (web proxy or the DPI engine) in firewall rules.
 By default, Sophos Firewall uses the DPI engine, applying SSL/TLS inspection rules to traffic matching the firewall rule criteria.

 SSL/TLS inspection rules are turned on by default for fresh installations.
 For deployments migrating from SFOS 17.5 and earlier, they're turned off by default.
 You can turn them on or off manually.

 If SSL/TLS inspection rules are turned off, Sophos Firewall doesn't apply them to the connections.
 The control center and log viewer don't show the SSL/TLS connection and decryption details.

 Android devices are known to generate SSL/TLS certificate errors, causing decryption to fail.
 We recommend creating an SSL/TLS exclusion list for all Android devices.

 Some servers use a self-signed certificate instead of a certificate signed by a CA. Self-signed certificates allow end-to-end encryption but don't guarantee the website's identity.
 For these connections, Sophos Firewall only replaces the key in the certificate with the key used to re-encrypt the decrypted and inspected content, and signs the certificate with this key.
 It doesn't re-sign these certificates as the CA, and clients (example: browsers) continue to see these as self-signed certificates.

 Browsers then show a warning that the website's certificate wasn't issued by a trusted CA, allowing users to see that the original certificate's self-signed and must not be trusted.